 Something to know - there are so many naturally-occurring good bacteria in the milk they will often compete with those 50+ bacteria in kefir.
 Bacteria work in numbers, so the bacteria that is most dominant with the most beneficial strains will win out.
 It really depends on your source of raw milk.
 You should always go to a reliable source if you can find one in your area.
 I do make raw milk kefir since raw milk is available in my area but it's very expensive.
 Because I make so much kefir, I mostly use pasteurized milk and this way I know I'm getting the 50+ beneficial strains in kefir and I save my raw milk for drinking.
 Some people have trouble making raw milk kefir since they don't know which strains are present in their milk that compete with kefir.
 However, if the strains in your kefir grains (or Easy Kefir) are strong then it shouldn't be a problem.

 Fermenting cream is a little tricky.
 The cream has less lactose and natural sugars than milk so the grains don’t have as much food to consume.
 The cream and the grains can also taste overly yeasty in both taste and texture if fermented too often.
 The kefir grains also will become hard to strain in cream.
 For this reason, we rarely ferment cream using kefir grains and suggest removing any cream on top of raw milk before making regular kefir.
-However, Easy Kefir powder works great for fermenting cream and can be a fun addition to easily make sour cream or butter (no straining necessary!)
+However, Easy Kefir powder works great for fermenting cream and can be a fun addition to easily making sour cream or butter (no straining necessary!)
 You will need to add one teaspoon of Prebio Plus or sugar and even date paste will work.
 Cream only has one carbohydrate so it needs extra food to make more probiotics.
 Check out our Kefir Butter recipe

 Check out our recipes